 7. You Can Pray at a Shrine, Eat Ramen, and Even Send Postcards from the Summit!

-The summit of Fuji is brimming with excitement.
-There you can find the Kusushi and Okumiya shrines, restaurants, gift shops, and more.
-Most interestingly, you can also find a functioning post office from where you can send postcards to your loved ones letting them know that you have reached the summit in (hopefully) one piece!
+The summit of Fuji is brimming with the excitement of climbers who have achieved their goals.
+At the summit you can find the Kusushi and Okumiya shrines, restaurants, gift shops, and more.
+Most interestingly, you can also find a functioning post office from which you can send postcards to your loved ones letting them know that you have reached the summit in one piece!

 Good luck, and happy hiking!